-Researchers seeking IRB approval should submit a completed application form and supporting documents via email to firstname.lastname@example.org.
-Include the completed application and all supporting files (e.g., consent form, research advisor form, recruitment materials, etc.) as attachments.
+Researchers seeking IRB approval should submit a completed application form following the processes described below.
 Applicants should refer to the templates when creating supporting documents for their applications.
+Direct any questions you may have to [email protected].

 Macalester Institutional Review Board (IRB) Application Form